Blobby-Boi/uBlobeBM/README.md

 ## Welcome to BlobeBM (uBlock Edition)!
-BlobeBM is an HTML program that runs bookmarklets using uBlock origin.
+uBlobeBM is an HTML program that runs bookmarklets using uBlock origin.
 It's very useful if bookmarklets don't work on your device or if they are blocked by your administrator.
 #### How to use BlobeBM
 Where it says "Enter bookmarklet here", enter the bookmarklet code.
 Then click on the green "Add Bookmarklet" button.